nitinanarwal/Quantum-Rhapsody-Chaos-in-Harmony-/README.md

 # Quantum Rhapsody: "Chaos in Harmony"

-- **Title:** Quantum Rhapsody: "Chaos in Harmony"
-- **Theme:** Playful exploration of qubits and their unpredictable charm.
+- **Title:** Quantum Rhapsody: "Chaos in Harmony" Playful exploration of qubits and their unpredictable charm.

 ## Lyrics